Federal-Mogul

-Federal-Mogul Corporation is an American developer, manufacturer and supplier of products for automotive, commercial, aerospace, marine, rail and off-road vehicles; and industrial, agricultural and power-generation applications.
+Federal-Mogul Corporation is an American developer, manufacturer, and supplier of products for automotive, commercial, aerospace, marine, rail, and off-road vehicles, as well as industrial, agricultural, and power-generation applications.
 It was acquired in February 2022 by Apollo Global Management.

-Federal-Mogul operated two independent business divisions, Federal-Mogul Powertrain and Federal-Mogul Motorparts.
+Federal-Mogul operated two independent business divisions, Federal-Mogul Powertrain and Federal-Mogul Motor-Parts.
 The two divisions each had their own chief executive officer.

 History

 Origins

-Federal-Mogul was founded in Detroit in 1899 by J. Howard Muzzy and Edward F. Lyon as the Muzzy-Lyon Company.
-Muzzy and Lyon went into business together producing mill supplies and rubber goods.
-In addition, the partners formed a subsidiary called the Mogul Metal Company where they launched various bearing innovations.
+Federal-Mogul was founded in 1899 in Detroit by J. Howard Muzzy and Edward F. Lyon as the Muzzy-Lyon Company.

+Muzzy and Lyon went into business together, producing mill supplies and rubber goods.
+In addition, the partners formed a subsidiary called the Mogul Metal Company, where they launched bearing innovations.

 Muzzy Lyon began producing bearings made from their own Babbitt metal called Mogul, an alloy of tin, antimony and copper.

-The product was trademarked under the names of "Mogul" and "Duro".
+The product was trademarked under the names "Mogul" and "Duro".
 In addition to Babbitt metal, Muzzy and Lyon invented a process of custom die-casting bearings.

-The Muzzy-Lyon Company bearings business proved successful in the early 1900s and became the pair's main concern, with Buick as one of their earliest customers.
-In 1924, the Muzzy-Lyon Company and Federal Bearings and Bushing, an engine bearings and bushings manufacturing company founded in 1915 by a group of Detroit businessmen, merged to become Federal-Mogul Corporation.
-The combined company also manufactured bronze bearings, a product the Muzzy-Lyon Company had not supplied.
+The Muzzy-Lyon Company's bearings business proved successful in the early 1900s and became the pair's main concern, with Buick as one of their earliest customers.
+In 1924, the Muzzy-Lyon Company and Federal Bearings and Bushing, an engine bearings and bushings manufacturing company founded in 1915 by a group of Detroit businessmen, merged to become the Federal-Mogul Corporation.

 Federal Mogul established a research division in 1929, with the help of Battelle Memorial Institute.
 In 1931, during the Great Depression, Federal-Mogul started its Equi-Poise propeller division.

 In 1932, the company developed a new alloy called C-100, one of the first new bearing materials since the discovery of Babbitt metal.
 The Federal-Mogul research team revamped the C-100 in 1934 to create a C-50 alloy.

 Post-WWII expansion

 In 1955, the company acquired National Motor Bearing Company, and the company name was changed to Federal-Mogul Bower.

 In the late 1950s, the company opened business operations in Switzerland, and in 1962, the company established an overseas service center in Antwerp, Belgium.
 In 1963, Federal-Mogul Bower's Arrowhead division manufactured components for NASA's Saturn launch vehicle.

 In April 1965, Federal-Mogul Bower merged with Sterling Aluminum Products.
 The combined company was renamed the Federal-Mogul Corporation.

 In 1966, Federal-Mogul Corporation relocated its corporate headquarters from downtown Detroit to Southfield, Michigan.

 In 1981, Federal-Mogul Arrowhead parts were implemented in the NASA Space Shuttle launch.

 In 1981, the company attempted to patent a process for curing rubber based on the mathematical equation written by Swedish chemist Svante Arrhenius in 1889.
 The US Patent Office rejected Federal-Mogul's claim, on the basis that neither a formula, as a law of nature, nor a computer program based on such a formula, could be patented.
-That same year, the company won a claim in the Supreme Court to the patent.